 If you feel copywriting is the right fit for you, the next step is getting started.
 Learn the basics, refine your writing skills, and start building a portfolio.
 You can also reach out to copywriting agencies and other professionals to get some initial experience.
 Finally, always stay on top of the latest trends and technologies in the field.

 Ready to learn more about a possible career in digital marketing?
-Then why not try this 5-day short course?
+Then why not try our free 5-day marketing short course?
 It’s completely free.
 You might also want to check out the following introductory guides: